 \section{Action on $L_p$ spaces}

 If we want to extend the theory to $L_p(K)$ spaces (with $K$ completely invariant), we need to modify somehow the operators in an \textit{ad-hoc} manner.
-In the formulas below, $d$ will denote the degree of $R$.
+In the formulas below, $d$ denotes the degree of $R$.
 Let $p,q$ be such that $1/p+1/q=1$.

-The action of $R$ by \fd{pull-back} on $L_p$ is given by
+The action of $R$ by \textit{pull-back} on $L_p$ is given by

 when $\phi \in L_p$.